A Spring Cloud Compatible Service Mesh

 - Traffic hijacking based on `iptables` is not an efficient solution.

 iptableshas efficiency problems and will consume too many kernel resources.
 And it is very hard to maintain and trouble-shooting.

 Apparently, both Spring Cloud and Service Mesh have advantages and disadvantages in their respective.
 If we could combine them, allow users to take the capabilities of the two solutions, we could have maximum capabilities.

 The following table is the comparison between Spring Cloud & Service Mesh.

 From the comparison of the above table, we can understand the pros and cons.
 However, engineering is a kind of tradeoff we have to face every day.
 This comparison might be unfair because Service Mesh needs to solve a cross-language, cross-platform solution, but Spring Cloud is just an Application-level solution based on Java.

-In other words, the versatility of Service Mesh has to be compromised in some of its capabilities, and the professionality of Spring Cloud can be specialized in its own area.
+In other words, the versatility of Service Mesh has to be compromised in some of its capabilities, and the professionalism of Spring Cloud can be specialized in its area.

 We think that there might be a solution where people need not have to make black-and-white decisions, especially the dilemma between Spring Cloud and Kubernetes-based Service Mesh.